Information for Queensland public housing tenants

-We only investigate complaints about disruptive behaviour that may be a breach of your State Tenancy Agreement or obligations under the Residential Tenancies and Rooming Accommodation Act 2008.
+We investigate complaints about disruptive behaviour that may be a breach of your State tenancy agreement or your tenancy obligations under the Residential Tenancies and Rooming Accommodation Act 2008.

 If someone makes a complaint about you, a member of your household or visitor, we will:

 - identify if the complaint falls within the department’s authority to investigate and action or should be directed to another agency (for example, Council or the police)

 - let you know a complaint has been made and is being investigated and give you the opportunity to tell your side of the story

 - if required investigate the issues raised by gathering relevant information and evidence about the complaint from other sources including police, neighbours, witnesses, and support services where there is authority to contact

 - decide whether the behaviour is a breach of your tenancy agreement and what action should be taken

 - let you know the outcome of the investigation, for example, whether the complaint was dismissed or whether further action will be taken and what that action will be.

 To protect your right to privacy under the Information Privacy Act 2009, we will not tell the person who made the complaint about the specific details of any action taken. .
 The personal information of the person who made the complaint is also treated as confidential wherever possible.